pfandzelter/zero2fog-artifacts/README.md

 ### Text

-T. Pfandzelter, J. Hasenburg, and D. Bermbach, **From Zero to Fog: Efficient Engineering of Fog-Based Internet of Things Applications**, Softw.
-Pract.
-Exp., no. spe.3003, Jun.
-2021, doi: 10.1002/spe.3003.
+T. Pfandzelter, J. Hasenburg, and D. Bermbach, **From Zero to Fog: Efficient Engineering of Fog-Based Internet of Things Applications**, Software: Practice and Experience, vol. 51, no. 8, pp. 1798–1821, Aug.
+2021.

 ### BibTeX